guptakaran11/grasskode-website/content/post/travel/no-mames/american-raphsody.md

   <a href="https://live.staticflickr.com/65535/49213939926_9ccd18872c_c.jpg" data-toggle="lightbox">
     <img class="lazy" data-src="https://live.staticflickr.com/65535/49213939926_9ccd18872c.jpg">
   </a>
-  <em>title</em>
+  <em>Where else will you find slot machines in an airport? :unamused:</em>
 </div>

-## Niagra & Liberty State Park
+## Niagara & Liberty State Park

 Two months later, our flight back to India would take us through the East Coast of USA.
 Parul's parents were visiting Praval in Washington so we decided to spend some time with them since we hadn't gotten much overlap in the past year.
 Parul had left earlier when I was doing the yearly ADK with the boiz.

-Once I reached Jersey City, I caught the next day's train to Niagra.
-The train took a beautiful route through upstate New York and I found myself in the city of Niagra by the end of the day.
-I do not have any pictures to show because my phone was a dead brick by then (:middle_finger: Motorola)
+Once I reached Jersey City, I caught the next day's train to Niagara.
+The train took a beautiful route through upstate New York and I found myself in the city of Niagara by the end of the day.
+I do not have any pictures to show because my phone was a dead brick by then (:fu: Motorola)

 Parul and family reached a couple of hours later and we settled into our pretty AirBnB.